 The European Jewish Congress (EJC) is demanding a more proactive response to the recent escalation in anti-Semitic attacks around Europe.

-This attack follows in recent days shots fired at a Yeshiva in Manchester, swastikas and death threats sprayed on a Jewish Agency building in Russia, a rabbi in France assaulted by three people while riding the subway.
+The attack followed in recent days shots fired at a Yeshiva in Manchester, Britain, swastikas and death threats sprayed on a Jewish Agency building in Russia, a rabbi in Paris assaulted by three people while riding the subway.
 In London, a yeshiva student was assaulted by four men, and in Germany, Jewish cemeteries were desecrated.

-“While we appreciate the strong condemnation and quick reaction by the French Interior Ministry after this attack, we call on authorities to take a more proactive approach so there would be no reason for statements of regret and denunciation,” Dr. Moshe Kantor, President of the EJC said.
-“All these smaller attacks remind me of smaller tremors before a massive earthquake.
-The Jewish community can not afford to be subject to an earthquake and the authorities can not say that the writing was not on the wall.”
+“While we appreciate the strong condemnation and quick reaction by the French Interior Ministry after this attack, we call on authorities to take a more proactive approach so there would be no reason for statements of regret and denunciation,” said EJC President Moshe Kantor.

 “In the past pogroms were perpetuated to strike fear and terror into Jewish communities,” Serge Cwajgenbaum, Secretary General of the EJC said.
 “These attacks feel like mini-pogroms because they are installing a fear in some communities of Europe that Jews have not known for many years.”